This article covers signs that it might be time to leave your unfaithful spouse.

 3. Talk About Your Fears

-Talking about fears within the marriage is important to do without shame and will help couples leave the past in the past and move forward.
+Talking about fears within the marriage is essential to do without shame and will help couples leave the past in the past and move forward.

 Speak with a counselor or therapist about how you both can communicate openly and honestly without feeling you’re being judged or your feelings are being rejected.